-Once the cake cutting is over I will want to whisk you off for some ‘couple’ shots.
-Again these are not compulsory, will feel very natural plus they are fun and it gives me a chance to capture you both looking super-stunning in the setting of your venue.
-I promise not to keep you from your guests for a moment longer than is necessary!
+Once the cake cutting is over we might want to whisk you off again for a sunset shot (sunsets permitting).
+Again these are not compulsory, will feel very natural plus they are fun and it gives Richard a chance to capture you both looking super-stunning in the setting of your venue.

 You were magnificent…